Home | About | Writeups |

 Now ax contains our wanted value, but how do we place it in memory now?

-This is done by simply pushing the variable onto the stack.
+This is done by simply push

-We can control the location of the stack by poping any value we want into it, and as such can write ax anywhere we want.
+ing any value we want into it, and as such can write ax anywhere we want.

 So this is that issue fixed!